ucl-sse-webex-media/euphrosyne-reconciler/README.md

             -  <recipe-namespace>
 ```

-To apply the Kubernetes manifests in the different namespace &lt;reconciler-namespace&gt;, run the
+To apply the Kubernetes manifests in different namespace &lt;reconciler-namespace&gt;, run the
 following (recursively applying all YAML files inside the `manifests` directory):

 ```bash